“So tell us about yourself.”

 “Seasoned and innovative event planner with over 6 years of experience in the Atlanta entertainment industry.
 Organized and executed events with an attendance of 500+ people.
 Maintains a strong relationship with local leaders and community members.”

-This summary statement gives the reader both quantifiable and contextual job experiences, which humanizes the applicant and gives the reader a clearer picture of who you really are.
+This summary statement gives the reader both quantifiable and contextual job experiences, which humanizes the applicant and gives the reader a clearer picture of who you really are (and how skilled you are at writing!).

 Don’t have any specific examples that fit the job you’re looking for?
 That’s ok!
 You might do better with an Objective Statement.
 Let’s discuss that next.